CocktailJS/cocktail/README.md

 As it was mentioned before, annotations are meta-data, which means that they are not part of _MyClass_ or its prototype.

+###Combine Annotations and single parameter to export your class definition
+Since version 0.2.0 you can define a class or trait without passing the constructor as the first parameter, and you can export the result of the mix with one annotation so you don't forget `module.exports = MyClass`:

+MyClass.js

+    var Cocktail = require('Cocktail'),
+        MySuperClass = require('./MySuperClass');

+    Cocktail.mix({
+        '@extends': MySuperClass,
+        '@exports': module,
+        '@properties' : {
+            name: 'a default name'
+        }
+    });

 ## Getting Started